Here’s a look at the life of George W. Bush, the 43rd president of the United States.

 1989-1994 - Managing general partner of the Texas Rangers baseball team.

 November 3, 1998 - Is elected to second term as governor of Texas with 68.8% of the vote.
-The first governor in Texas history to be elected to consecutive four-year terms.
+He is the first governor in Texas history to be elected to consecutive four-year terms.

 November 7, 2000 - The presidential election takes place, but is too close to call.